 Studies have shown that cultural norms and knowledge of diverse students significantly contribute to mathematical thinking and reading comprehension of students.
 As per neuroscience research, students learn new information more when it is linked with their existing knowledge.
 Since culturally responsive pedagogy focuses on a student-centred curriculum that draws from cultural background and schemas, students can learn fast and easily.

-- Culturally responsive teaching strategies strengthen students’ sense of belongingness and identity.
+2. Strengthens students’ sense of belonging and identity.

 California State University https://digitalcommons.csumb.edu/cgi/viewcontent.cgi?article=1499&context=caps_thes